-Nasturtiums are extremely versatile summer-flowering plants, perfect for brightening up borders, and for growing in containers and hanging baskets.
+Nasturtiums are extremely versatile summer-flowering plants.
+Perfect for brightening up borders and growing in containers and hanging baskets.
 Trailing and climbing varieties can be used to adorn fences and walls, for growing up obelisks and arches and even through other plants.

-Nasturtiums have a long flowering period – from summer until the first severe frosts of autumn.
+Nasturtiums have a long flowering period through summer until the first severe frosts of autumn.

 How to grow nasturtiums

-Nasturtiums need to be grown in a position in full sun.
-They grow best in reasonably poor, well-drained soil.
-If the soil is too rich, too much foliage will be produced at the expense of flowers and may grow above the flowers, hiding them from view.
+Nasturtiums need to be grown in a position with full sun.
+They grow best in reasonably well-drained, poor soil.
+If the soil is too rich, too much foliage will be produced at the expense of flowers and may grow above the flowers hiding them from view.

 - Alaska Flowers: come in a range of colours from yellow to red - the variegated leaves are marbled in green and white.